Christo and Jeanne-Claude: Christo

-Christo Vladimirov Javacheff (Христо Владимиров Явашев, [xrisˈtɔ vlɐˈdimirof jaˈvaʃɛf]) was born on June 13, 1935, in Gabrovo, Bulgaria, as the second of three sons to Tzveta Dimitrova (a Macedonian Bulgarian from Thessaloniki) and Vladimir Javacheff, who worked at a textile manufacturer.
+Christo Vladimirov Javacheff (Христо Владимиров Явашев, [xrisˈtɔ vlɐˈdimirof jaˈvaʃɛf]) was born on June 13, 1935, in Gabrovo, Bulgaria, as the second of three sons to Tzveta Dimitrova, a Macedonian Bulgarian from Thessaloniki, and Vladimir Javacheff, who worked at a textile manufacturer.
 Christo was shy and had a predilection for art.
 He received private art instruction at a young age and the support of his parents, who invited visiting artists to their house.
 Christo was particularly affected by events from World War II and the country's fluid borders.
 During evacuations, he and his brothers stayed with a family in the rural hills outside town, where Christo connected with nature and handicraft.

-While Bulgaria was under repressive totalitarian rule, and Western art was suppressed, Christo pursued realistic painting through the mid-1950s.
+Christo pursued realistic painting through the mid-1950s, a period during which Western art was suppressed in Bulgaria.
 He was admitted into the Sofia Academy of Fine Arts in 1953 but found the school dull and stifling.
 Instead, he found inspiration in Skira art books, and visiting Russian professors who were older than him and once active in Russian modernism and the Soviet avant-garde.
 On the weekends, academy students were sent to paint propaganda and Christo unhappily participated.
 He found work as a location scout for the state cinema and served three tours of duty during summer breaks.
 In 1956, he used an academy connection to receive permission to visit family in Prague, where the theater of Emil František Burian reinvigorated him.
 Amid fears of further Russian suppression in Hungary, Christo decided to flee to Vienna as a railcar stowaway.
 He had little money after paying the bribe, did not speak the language, had deserted during his Bulgarian military service, and feared being trapped in a refugee camp.

 In Vienna, he stayed with a family friend (who had not expected him), studied at the Vienna Fine Arts Academy, and surrendered his passport to seek political asylum as a stateless person.
 There, he supported himself with commissions and briefly visited Italy with the academy, whose program he found equally unhappy as the one before it.
 At the behest of a friend relocated from Sofia, he saved up to visit Geneva in late 1957.
 In violation of his visa, he continued to pursue commissions (whose works he would sign with his family name, reserving his given name for more serious work) and was transformed after visiting the Kunstmuseum Basel and Kunsthaus Zürich.
 In January 1958, he first began to wrap things, as would become his trademark, starting with a paint can.
 His collection of wrapped household items would be known as his Inventory.
 In February 1958, Christo left for Paris, having received a visa with the assistance of a Sofia academy connection.

 In 1973, after 17 stateless years, Christo became a United States citizen.
 He died at his home in New York City on May 31, 2020, at 84.
 No cause of death was specified.
 L'Arc de Triomphe, Wrapped, a planned work by Christo and Jeanne-Claude, went ahead posthumously in Paris in September 2021.